-The e300 implements the floating-point instruction model defined by the PowerPC architecture, and included as a distinct category the Power ISA (not including e300c2).
+The e600 implements the floating-point instruction model defined by the PowerPC architecture, and included as a distinct category the Power ISA.
 This floating-point model includes a separate register file of 32, 64-bit floating-point registers (FPRs) and a full suite of floating-point computational and load/store instructions that support both single- and double-precision operations.
 The floating-point status and control register (FPSCR) and condition register (CR) resources enable and track exception conditions.